 How can the type industry address gender disparities?

 Flavia Zimbardi Let me be blunt.
-What’s up with most type programs having a 50/50 student balance and that not translating to the real market?
-For years, the industry has patted itself on the back, pointing to the growing number of emerging female designers, yet how many can survive on type alone?
-From where I stand, I see projects upon projects being released where the list of collaborators is only men (from production to mastering, from writing to visuals), especially in the Global South.
+What’s up with most type programs having a 50/50 student balance and that not translating to the market?
+From where I stand, I see projects upon projects being released crediting only men (from production to mastering, from writing to visuals)—especially in the Global South.
 I can’t believe it’s for a lack of qualified candidates.
 We need more opportunities, fair contracts, and clearer pathways that make a tangible difference.
-Jobs, talks, juries, commissions, move from passive discourse to active support.
+Jobs, talks, juries, commissions—move from passive discourse to active support.
 In other words: hire more women!
 It’s that simple.

 What will be the message you would like to convey during your Now26 talk?